By Marty Mazzella, President, Ti-SALES

 As more and more states and regions put increasing focus on water conservation, we expect to see more water utilities developing non-revenue water reduction and control strategies.
 Please reach out with any questions; we are here to help you to achieve your NRW goals.

-Marty Mazzella is the President and Owner of Ti-SALES, a leading distributor of water and wastewater supplies, now providing large meter testing/revenue optimization services to water utilities throughout New England and New York.
+Marty Mazzella is the President and Owner of Ti-SALES, a leading distributor of water and wastewater supplies, now providing large meter testing/water optimization services to water utilities throughout New England and New York.
 Provided in partnership with Hydro Utilities, LLC, the service is designed to reduce non-revenue water by identifying meter inaccuracies with a data-driven approach.